mreider/am/agilemarkdown-project/closing-pendulum-should-refresh.md

 @falconandy really?
 I don't see an HTTP request to the server when I close pendulum, so why would the headers matter?
 When I hit refresh, the page refreshes just fine.
 Caddy supports header settings, so I can add them to the caddyfile. sent by @mreider at 2018-07-05 08:36 PM

+@falconandy never mind.
+I do see the request.
+I'll try to add the headers myself. sent by @mreider at 2018-07-05 08:37 PM

 ## Attachments